sassoftware/esp-kubernetes/README.md

 [SAS Event Stream Processing](https://go.documentation.sas.com/doc/en/espcdc/v_017/espov/home.htm) (ESP) enables you to quickly process and analyze a large number of continuously flowing events.
 ESP may be deployed in a Kubernetes (K8s) environment as part of a [SAS Viya](https://support.sas.com/en/software/sas-viya.html) offering (for more information, see the [SAS Viya: Deployment Guide](https://go.documentation.sas.com/doc/en/dplyml0phy0dkr/v_019/titlepage.htm)) or as a lightweight offering that does not require SAS Viya.
-This project contains files to assist you with a SAS ESP K8s lightweight deployment.
+This project contains files to assist you with a SAS ESP K8s lightweight deployment and has been tested against K8s version 1.23.

 **Note:** These instructions apply to SAS ESP version 2020.1 and later.
 For older SAS ESP versions, please see the available tags in this Git repository.

-## Changes

-Please see the [changelog](CHANGELOG.md) for a list of changes for SAS ESP versions.

 ## Introduction